khwang0/COMP2026-2122PA1/readme.md

 # Introduction

 You are going to complete the sudoku program!
-Open Sudoku.java and complete the methods stated in the skeleton code.
+Open [Sudoku.java](Sudoku.java) and complete the methods stated in the skeleton code.
 Some of these methods are very straight forward while some of them isn't that easy.
 Make sure you can follow the instructions given at the top of each method.

-A sample program is given to you.
+A [sample program](demo.jar) is given to you.
 When there is something you are not sure, you can take a look at the sample program to decide what to do.

 Some methods are labeled as completed or given.
 Please don't make any change on those methods.
 You are not supposed to modify them.

 # Explanation of the game of Sudoku

 You can skip this section if you have some experiences in playing Sudoku puzzles.
-It is a grid of 9x9 block with some given digits as shown in the figure.
+It is a grid of 9x9 blocks with some given digits as shown in the figure.
 The puzzle has a unique solution such that all empty cells are filled with the digit 1 to 9 one each on each row, each column and each 3x3 boxes.
 A fast growing youtube channel [Cracking the Cryptic](https://www.youtube.com/c/CrackingTheCryptic) contains a lot of interesting puzzle released daily.

 ![](jovi_al.png)